60+ Floating Support Service

 A support worker will arrange to visit you and discuss your needs and your support is agreed with you.
 You will have a support plan which we regularly review with you to make sure you are receiving the right help at all times.
 How long you receive support for will entirely depend on your own individual needs and you will make the decision together with your support worker.

-We can work with you regardless of what kind of accommodation you live in, except Housing Association Supported Housing, as you should receive support from your landlord.
+We can work with you regardless of what kind of accommodation you live in.
 The service is available from Monday to Friday, 9am to 5pm.

 What support is available?